dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 Defining parameters for Sub-Indicator B: Proportion of Degraded Mountain Land.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In contrast to Sub-Indicator A, in Sub-Indicator B the extent of degraded mountain land is calculated first in the baseline period 2000 - 2015.
-This baseline sets the benchmark ​from which the extent of land degradation is measured and monitored i.e.​ every 3 years after 2015.
+This baseline sets the benchmark ​from which the extent of land degradation is measured and monitored i.e. every 3 years after 2015.
 Put simply, new land cover degradation in the reporting periods (2018, 2021, 2024, ...) is added to the baseline to estimate the current extent of land cover degradation.
 This is why in this instance the tool automatically uses the 2000-2015 as baseline.

 **1. Define your landcover maps for the baseline years (2000 and 2015) by linking each of the land maps to the corresponding reference year of each map.
 If you are using custom national land cover maps that does not exactely match reporting years of the baseline, select the map whose reference year is closest to the reporting year (For example, you could select a land cover map for 1998 for the reporting year 2000).**